INiKkEI/led-cube-8x8x8/docs/02_hardware/power-budget.md

 - heat will mainly appear in:
   - current-limiting resistors or current-setting elements
   - line/layer driver devices
-  - the 3.3 V regulator
   - to a much smaller extent, the ESP32 itself

 ### Expected thermal behavior

 - **No active cooling should be necessary** for revision 1 if the PCB layout is reasonable.
 - The board may become **noticeably warm** around driver devices and regulator areas during worst-case display patterns.
-- If a **linear 3.3 V regulator** is used, it should be checked carefully for dissipation and temperature rise.
 - Raising peak LED current later will directly increase both supply demand and thermal stress.

 ---